rubensworks/article-privacy-decentralized/content/solution.md

 [Self-sovereign identity (SSI)](cite:cites SSI) is a paradigm shift in terms of identity management, whereby individuals manage their own identity credential as opposed to relying on centralised identity providers, such as private or public sector organisations.
 [Mühle et al.](cite:cites muhle2018survey) provides a high level overview of the various components that are necessary to support SSI.
 Key supporting technology includes, verifiable claims which as claims that can be verified via a digital signature, and blockchain technology which plays the role of the third party identity provider.

+{:.todo}
+SABRINA This section feels a bit too much like background work to me.
+Perhaps we can rephrase it so that their relationship to each other becomes more clear, and what their advantages/disadvantages with respect to this framework are?

 ### Shape Based Access Control